Stuart E. Eizenstat: Holocaust restitution

-He has devoted much effort to various aspects of Holocaust Restitution.
-This has included partial recompense for Slave and Forced Labor, and most recently in 2018 for the trauma suffered by Kindertransport.
-It has also included restitution of Holocaust-Era Assets to their original owners or their heirs.
+Eizenstat has devoted much effort to various aspects of Holocaust restitution.
+This has included partial recompense for slave and forced labor, and most recently in 2018 for the trauma suffered by Kindertransport.
+It has also included restitution of Holocaust-era assets to their original owners or their heirs.
 Initially, he did this as President Clinton's "Special Representative of the President and Secretary of State on Holocaust-Era Issues."
-In this position, he took an important leadership role for many nations.
-He has continued this role as a private citizen.
+In this position, he took a leadership role for many nations.
+In this role, he was approached by Turkish ambassador Şükrü Elekdağ who told him that "Turkey could no longer guarantee the safety of the Jews in Turkey" if there was any mention of the Armenian genocide in the United States Holocaust Memorial Museum.
+Eizenstat has continued this role as a private citizen.
 In 1998, he organized the Washington Conference on Holocaust Era Assets, resulting in the Washington Principles on Nazi-Confiscated Art.

-He successfully negotiated major agreements with the Swiss, Germans, Austrian and French, and other European countries.
-This importantly concerned Slave and Forced Labor.
-It also included life insurance policy payments to heirs of victims of the Nazi Holocaust; and Holocaust Victim Bank Account assets.
-It also included the return of art-works to their original owners, or their heirs, which had been looted by the Nazis (many such art-works had been acquired at a later date by National or important private museums).
-One such art-work is Gustav Klimt's "Lady in Gold" which was returned to Maria Altmann.
-Ambassador Eizenstat has acted on many occasions as a negotiator to gain payments by the current German Government to various other classes of Holocaust Survivors, or their heirs.
+Eizenstat acted on many occasions as a negotiator to gain payments by the current German government to Holocaust survivors, or their heirs.
+He also negotiated major agreements with the Swiss, Austrian, French, and other European governments, concerning slave and forced labor, which included life insurance policy payments to heirs of victims of the Holocaust; and restitution of Holocaust victim bank account assets, as well as of artworks which had been looted by the Nazis to their original owners, or their heirs.
+(Many such artworks had been acquired at a later date by National museums or important private museums.)
+One such piece is Gustav Klimt's Lady in Gold which was returned to Maria Altmann.

-Most recently, in 2018, he helped negotiate a symbolic payment of 2,500 Euros to those who had survived the Holocaust by having escaped it by the Kindertransport program, which had been assisted by the British Government.
-All parties involved agree that there is no way to "make good" to these Holocaust Survivors for the trauma they had suffered, often as very young children, when they had been separated from their parents in 1938 or 1939.
-Also, their extra trauma when, in 1945 or even later, nearly all of them had discovered that their parents had been murdered by the Nazis - yet this symbolic payment is an important form of official recognition for the extreme trauma they had suffered due to the Nazi Holocaust.